-Megan Torgerson (narrating): In Southeast Montana where raw red Earth breaks free from the steady pulse of the Yellowstone and its tributaries the Tongue River and Hanging Woman Creek, rests a ranch, flanked by pine ridges in a valley blessed with water and with stewards like Jeanie Alderson.
+In Southeast Montana where raw red Earth breaks free from the steady pulse of the Yellowstone and its tributaries the Tongue River and Hanging Woman Creek, rests a ranch, flanked by pine ridges in a valley blessed with water and with stewards like Jeanie Alderson.
 Jeanie has been shaped by the valley as much as the rugged landscape has been steadily carved by the flowing water that has slowly cut through it for eons.
 Bones Brothers Ranch, her home in the Tongue River Valley, was established not long after the Battle of Little Big Horn at the end of the romanticized open range era that lives on in Western movies.
-Named after Big Bones and Little Bones, brothers who sold fleets of horses for use in world wars one and two, the Bones Brothers Ranch has been a prolific source of cultural lore and rural organizing since its formation in the 1880s.
-It’s where Nannie T. Alderson wrote “A Bride Goes West,” where Floyd Alderson learned the dude ranching skills he took to Hollywood as a cowboy star, where Irving Alderson, Jr. and Carolyn Walker helped form the Northern Plains Resource Council to protect the Powder River Basin from industrial-scale coal mining, and today where their daughter Jeanie Alderson and her husband Terry Punt are calling for reform in the meatpacking industry to keep the family’s over-century-year-old ranch alive.
+Named after Big Bones and Little Bones, brothers who sold fleets of horses for use in world wars one and two, the Bones Brothers Ranch and broader Tongue River Valley have been a prolific source of cultural lore and rural organizing since the formation of the working cattle ranch in the 1880s.
+This craggy ranching country is also where Nannie T. Alderson wrote “A Bride Goes West,” where Floyd Alderson learned the horseback and ranching skills he took to Hollywood as a cowboy star, where Irving Alderson, Jr. and Carolyn Walker helped form the Northern Plains Resource Council to protect the Powder River Basin from industrial-scale coal mining, and today where their daughter Jeanie Alderson and her husband Terry Punt are calling for reform in the meatpacking industry to keep the family’s over-century-year-old ranch alive.

 Jeanie Alderson: You mention livestock market reform and people’s eyes glaze over and they think that, oh that’s just a sad problem for a handful of ranchers and who really cares about them because it’s big ag anyway and big ag is causing all these problems so let’s just get outside the system and let’s just buy local.
 Believe me I completely support and depend upon people buying local, but the story of what’s happened in the beef industry, the concentration of power and money and also political capture, it isn’t just a problem a few ranchers have.
 It’s the story of rural America and it’s the story of our democracy.

 Torgerson (narrating): I’m Megan Torgerson and this is Reframing Rural.
 Today a conversation with Jeanie Alderson, a rancher, rural activist and former board chair of the Northern Plains Resource Council, living in Birney, Montana.
-I met Jeanie through my friend Clare Overholt, a brilliant fundraiser with Northern Plains.
 Jeanie and I were introduced a few short weeks before The New York Times printed “Record Beef Prices, but Ranchers Aren’t Cashing In,” a front-page article on the “Big Four” – four meatpacking monopolies whose dominance over the livestock industry has enabled the companies to extinguish competition and dictate prices.
 Through a wave of mergers and acquisitions that began in the 1980s the oligopoly, or lack of market competition, has driven the percentage ranchers receive for every consumer dollar spent on beef in the grocery store down from more than 50 cents on the dollar to 37 cents on every dollar spent.
 While consumers are paying more for beef than ever before, ranchers are receiving less.

 Northern Plains likens the meatpacking monopoly to a hypothetical in which you’re selling your home in a depressed open market with minimal competition.
 Imagine you are in a situation where you must either sell your house to a group of real estate conglomerates or risk not being able to sell at all.
 With no one but the massive realtors to sell to – realtors who base their offer on the average price of homes sold on the day they decide to buy it – you’re forced to sell to them at an amount that is less than what you’ve put into your home.